-There are four groups of indicator on top of the screen and the front panel.
+There are four indicators on the top of the screen and the front panel.
 From the top down they are: alarm indicator, CHARGE indicator, AC indicator and Power indicator.
 Table 3-1 lists their meanings:

-Indicator Status of Indicator Meaning Alarm Indicator Orange flash or light An alarm is active.
-Alarm indicator Off No alarm is active.
-Charge Indicator On The battery is being charged.
-Charge Indicator Off No battery is loaded or the battery is fully charged.
-A.C.
-Indicator On The monitor is connected to AC power supply.
-AC Indicator Off The monitor is not connected to AC power supply.
-Dower Indicator On The monitor is powered on.
-Power Indicator Off The monitor is powered off.
+Indicator Status of Indicator Meaning Alarm Indicator Flash or light up in orange An alarm is active.
+Off No alarm is active. • - Charge Indicator On The battery is being charged.
+In The second se Off No battery or the battery is fully charged.
+AC Indicator On The monitor is connected to AC power supply.
+AC Indicator Off The monitor is not connected to AC power supply. • 0 Power Indicator On The monitor is powered on.
+Off The monitor is powered off.